Part 1: Basic Structures & Elements

 Editable Content

-One of the benefits of DML is the ability to edit your block content without touching the underlying code when building a template.
-Use these attributes to define what content can be changed in the template editor:
+One of the benefits of DML is the ability to edit your block content without touching the underlying code when building an email.
+Use these attributes to define what content can be changed in the email editor:

 • editable